wp-cool-tools/speed-contact-bar/README.txt

 First release for just trying it

 == Upgrade Notice ==

+= 6.10.0 =
+Improved SEO with option for setting nofollow

 = 6.9.2 =
 Fixed language issues and prepared for WordPress 5.8